Start Date: Flexible, ideally late April

-The Dorrance H. Hamilton Educational Fellowship provides an immersive educational experience.
+The Hamilton Educational Fellowship provides an immersive educational experience in the unparalleled setting of Jenkins Arboretum & Gardens.
 Fellows will acquire specialized skills and practical knowledge that will benefit them in pursuit of a career in the fields of horticulture, botany, biology, or environmental resource management.

-Jenkins Arboretum & Garden’s size allows for a rich and rewarding educational experience not often found at institutions of this caliber.
-Successful applicants will have the opportunity to work closely with both horticulture and administrative staff in numerous aspects of public garden management.
-In addition to practical, horticultural experience, Fellows have the opportunity to learn volunteer management, plant propagation and greenhouse management, plant collections curation, and all facets of real estate maintenance.
+Successful applicants will have the opportunity to work closely with both horticulture and administrative staff in diverse aspects of public garden management.
+In addition to practical horticultural experience, Fellows have the opportunity to learn volunteer management, plant propagation, greenhouse management, plant collections curation, and many facets of real estate maintenance.
 The Arboretum hosts numerous public programs throughout the year and Fellows are encouraged to participate by giving presentations, as well as leading garden tours and workshops.

 Fellow candidates may be diverse in their educational backgrounds and future career goals and will be considered regardless of race, gender, or educational background.
 Candidates may apply if their career goals are in the fields of horticulture, botany, biology, or environmental resource management.
-Previous education or practical experience in horticulture is desirable but not mandatory in order to apply for the Fellowship.
+Previous education or practical experience in horticulture is desirable but not required.

 The term of the Fellowship will be for either one or two years.
 After the first year, there will be an annual review and self-evaluation at which time a second year of the Fellowship may be granted.
 Completing two gardening seasons will help reinforce the educational experience.
 Fellows will have the opportunity to experience the full range of activities involved in maintaining a public garden through all four seasons.

 Fellowship Obligations and Duties